synchook/synchook/README.md

     **Note: Spaces in the repo folder name are not yet suppored.**

+## FAQ

+  1. **Can it sync my past commits?**<br>
+    *Synchook is more concerned with looking forward and not back... you know what they say about such things.
+That said, there are other great solutions out there to suit that specific use case, like one I just found out about https://github.com/kefimochi/sync-contribution-graph.*

+<br><br><br><br>
 [^1]: and other git service (GitLab for example) contribution graphs as well <sub>*haven't gotten that far yet!*</sub>